t0hsumi/42-push_swap/README.md

 Create the programs `push_swap`.

-This program takes a list of integers as input from command line argument, and calculates the instructions to sort these integers and displays those instructions on stdout or, in case of an error, `Error\n` on stderr.
+This program takes a list of integers as input from a command line argument, and calculates the instructions to sort these integers and displays those instructions on stdout or, in case of an error, `Error\n` on stderr.